-- Zevenbergen, Whitehurst, & Zevenbergen (2003) reports additional results from the study first reported in Whitehurst, Epstein, et al. (1994) and was reviewed along with that study. - 6.
-The comparison between the typical shared book reading group and the comparison group is included in the WWC Shared Book Reading intervention report. - 7.
+- Zevenbergen, Whitehurst, & Zevenbergen (2003) reports additional results from the study first reported in Whitehurst, Epstein, et al. (1994) and was reviewed along with that study. - The comparison between the typical shared book reading group and the comparison group is included in the WWC Shared Book Reading intervention report. - 7.
 The Dialogic Reading at home group is not included in the review because it is not center-based.
-The Dialogic Reading at school and the Dialogic Reading at school and the Dialogic Reading at school and the Dialogic Reading both at school and at home groups were combined for this review to reflect analyses conducted by the study authors.
+The Dialogic Reading at school and the Dialogic Reading both at school and at home groups were combined for this review to reflect analyses conducted by the study authors.
 However, the data separated for these two groups are included in Appendix A5.
 The study authors divided centers into high and low compliance centers based on the frequency level (i.e., high and low) of Dialogic Reading sessions.
 The WWC report includes findings for the high and low compliance centers combined in the overall rating of effectiveness, and describes findings separated by high and low compliance in the findings section and in Appendix A5.